DuMaM/bitly_nrf5x/README.rst

 #.
 Observe the output while the tester sends data to the peer.
    At the end of the test, both tester and peer display the results of the test.
 #.
 Repeat the test after changing the parameters.
-   Observe how the throughput changes for different sets of parameters.
+   Observe how the performance test changes for different sets of parameters.

 Sample output